rayie/jj-report-project-1/exercise1.md

 3. Which customers placed at least 20 orders?

-4. Which customer provied the highest average food rating overall?
+4. Which customer gave the highest average food rating overall?